What is Fire Engineering?

 *The fee for each minor award is €550

-Applicants who have completed a minimum NQF Level 6 programme in engineering or in a cognate area of study will be eligible for entry to the programme.
-Cognate discipline areas of study include: construction studies, construction management, architecture, architectural technology, building surveying, quantity surveying, energy management, building physics, physical and chemical sciences, health and safety, fire management, fire systems,
+Applicants who have completed a minimum NQF Level 6 programme in fire engineering or in a cognate area of study will be eligible for entry to the programme.
+Cognate discipline areas of study include: civil engineering, construction studies, construction management, architecture, architectural technology, building services, building surveying, quantity surveying, energy engineering or energy management.

-Applicants who have a senior trades apprenticeship qualification in plumbing, electrical, carpentry, brick and stonelaying, electrical instrumentation, electronic security systems, instrumentation, industrial electrical engineering, manufacturing engineering, manufacturing technology, mechanical automation, pipefitting with a minimum of 2 years relevant experience will be eligible for entry to the programme.
+Applicants who have a senior trades apprenticeship qualification with a minimum of 2 years relevant experience will be eligible for entry to the programme.
 A trades qualification is equivalent to an NQF Level 6 qualification.

-Retained fire fighters with a minimum of 7 years’ experience and full time fire fighters with a minimum of 5 years’ experience will be eligible for entry to the programme.
+Retained fire officers with a minimum of 7 years’ experience and full time fire officers with a minimum of 5 years’ experience will be eligible for entry to the programme under RPL.

-The programme provides pathways for graduates into the Fire Engineering industry where they will be culturally aware of the work and business environment and can engage in fire safety design, management and auditing.
+The programme provides pathways for graduates into the Fire Engineering industry where they can engage in fire safety design, management, auditing, compliance checking and certification